abranch6364/org/plant_care/README.md

 ### Problems
 Symptom: yellow spots on leaves with brown or black spots.
 Cause: Fungal infection.
 Replace plant.

+### Harvest
+Do not harvest more than 1/3 of the plant at a time.
+If stems are long and leaves are getting shorter then cut back by 1/3 to 1/2.
+Cut stem right above bud.

 ### Toxicity
 Non-toxic.